-There is no Advance Project Development Element capacity identified for the 2020 STIP.
+There is no Advance Project Development Element capacity identified for the 2022 STIP.
 Therefore, Counties will have limited opportunity to advance county shares to develop new STIP projects for future STIP cycles.

-MTC 2020 RTIP Changes to Policies and Procedures
+MTC Highlights and Changes for the 2022 RTIP Policies and Procedures